adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

     4. Create a Dataset in asia-east1 by the name GermanCredit

-    5. Create a table in GermanCredit dataset by the name GermanCreditTable
+    5. Create a table in GermanCredit dataset by the name GermanCreditTable.
+        Schema is present at the starting of batch-pipeline.py

+    6. Create a table in GermanCredit dataset by the name GermanCreditTable-streaming.
+        Schema is present at the starting of ml-streaming-pipeline-endpoint.py

+    7. Create Pub Sub Topic by the name german_credit_data

-    6. Install Apache Beam on the SDK using below command pip3 install apache_beam[gcp]
+    8. Install Apache Beam on the SDK using below command pip3 install apache_beam[gcp]

-    7. Command to run Batch job:
+    9. Command to run Batch job:
      python3 batch-pipeline.py \
      --runner DataFlowRunner \
      --project solar-dialect-264808 \